lilakk/lilakk.github.io/index.md

 ## About Me

 Hi!
-I'm a third-year PhD student at the <a href='https://nlp.cs.umass.edu/'>UMass Amherst NLP Lab</a>, advised by <a href='https://people.cs.umass.edu/~miyyer/'>Prof. Mohit Iyyer</a> with a research focus on NLP.
-Before starting my PhD, I finished my undergrad at Smith College with a major in CS and a minor in Math.
-My current research interests include but are not restricted to:
+I'm a third-year PhD student at the <a href='http://www.cs.umd.edu/'>University of Maryland, College Park</a>, advised by <a href='https://people.cs.umass.edu/~miyyer/'>Prof. Mohit Iyyer</a> with a research focus on NLP.
+Prior to transferring to UMD, I was affiliated with the <a href='https://nlp.cs.umass.edu/'>UMass Amherst NLP Lab</a>, where I was also advised by Prof. Iyyer.
+My current research interests include but are not limited to:

-- Enabling language models to better follow instructions given long inputs.
+- Enabling language models to better follow instructions given long inputs
-- Building more robust and challenging benchmarks for long-context language models.
+- Building more robust and challenging benchmarks for long-context language models
-- LLM watermarking and detection.
+- LLM watermarking and detection

 I like **gaming** and tinkering with **mechanical keyboards** in the free time I aggregate from my fluctuating work-life balance (it's a work in progress ┐(‘～` )┌).

 ## Latest Timeline

 - **[Jan.
-2025]** Moving to UMD!
+2025]** Moved to UMD, College Park!
 - **[Nov.
 2024]** ✈ Attended [EMNLP](https://2024.emnlp.org/) to present [PostMark](https://arxiv.org/pdf/2406.14517), a paper on watermarking blackbox LLM outputs.
 - **[Oct.
 2024]** ✈ Attended [COLM](https://2024.colmweb.org/) to present [FABLES](https://openreview.net/pdf?id=YfHxQSoaWU), a paper on faithfulness evaluation in book-length summarization.
 <!-- - **[Sep.
 2024]** [PostMark](https://arxiv.org/pdf/2406.14517) paper on watermarking blackbox LLM outputs is accepted into [EMNLP](https://2024.emnlp.org/) main conference. -->